ibm-cloud-docs/FileStorage/working-with-snapshots.md

 ```

-You can see the list of your snapshot schedules from the SLCLI with the following command.
+You can see the list of your snapshot schedules from the CLI with the following command.
 ```sh
 # slcli file snapshot-schedule-list --help
 Usage: slcli file snapshot-schedule-list [OPTIONS] VOLUME_ID